Product Configuration

 Release Branching

 Lukittu supports release branching to manage multiple release streams for a single product.
-This feature is particularly useful when:
+This feature is particularly useful when:- Your product has different artifacts for different platforms

 - You maintain separate release cycles for various environments